fsuri/Pequin-Artifact/README.md

 The experiment scripts to run all prototypes on CloudLab are found in `experiment-scripts`. `src/` and `src/scripts` contain additional helper scripts used to create/upload benchmark data, and pre-configure HotStuff/BFT-Smart.
 Finally, `experiment-configs` contains the configs we used in our experiments.

+## Concrete claims in the paper

+- **Main claim 1**: Pesto's throughput is within a small factor (roughly equal on TPCC, within ~1.36 on AuctionMark, and ~1.22x on Seats) of that of Peloton, an unreplicated SQL database that forms the basis of Pesto's execution engine; Pesto matches Postgres, another unreplicated SQL database in throughput on TPCC, and comes within ~1.94x on AuctionMark and Seats.

+- **Main claim 2**: Pesto achieves higher throughput and lower latency than both Peloton-SMR baselines (2.3x throughput on TPCC, 1.1x on AuctionMark/Seats; latency 3.9x/2.7x under Peloton-HS/-Smart on TPCC, 5x/3x on AuctionMark, and 4.6x/3.4x on Seats)

+   All comparisons for claims 1 and 2 are made in the absence of failures.

+- **Supplementary**: All other microbenchmarks reported realistically represent Pesto.

 ## Validating the Claims - Overview <a name="validating"></a>